Kia mau ki te kura whero.

 Sport and Recreation Programme focuses on places and spaces for sport and recreation and people involved in sport and recreation.

-Heritage Buildings and Cultural Places Programme aims to achieve the appropriate balance between:
+Heritage Buildings and Places Recovery Programme for greater Christchurch aims to achieve the appropriate balance between:

-- retaining heritage buildings and places as an important part of greater Christchurch’s / Waitaha’s identity
+- retaining heritage buildings and places as an important part of greater Christchurch’s identity

-- the need for the wider earthquake recovery to proceed quickly and within available funding.
+- the need for the wider earthquake recovery to proceed quickly and within available resources.

 The programmes represent a coordinated approach by strategic partners and the following government and local agencies: